highcharts/github.highcharts.com/README.md

 Node.js server that serves Highcharts distribution files built on demand from any branch, tag, or commit in the Highcharts repository.
 Intended for testing and development; use code.highcharts.com for production.

+## Operations console

+A **development-only** secured operations console is specified for the router.
+See [docs/operations-console.md](docs/operations-console.md) for the full specification.

 ## Architecture

 The application is split into three cooperating services.
 Only the router is reachable from the public internet.
 The downloader and builder are internal and communicate over a private Docker network.